Gladstone Hotel (Toronto): Last Call at the Gladstone Hotel

-A documentary film, Last Call at the Gladstone Hotel, was created by Last Call Productions as a portrait of the effects of urban renewal on the poor, as the Gladstone was being converted from a skid row flophouse to arts and music hotspot.
-It was shot over a span of five years, showing that the developers' plan for a gradual restoration with staff and residents remaining upstairs, while downstairs the bar served designer drinks to new, affluent clientele didn't work.
+A documentary film, Last Call at the Gladstone Hotel, was created by Last Call Productions as a portrait of the effects of urban renewal on the poor, as the Gladstone was being converted from a skid row flophouse to an arts and music hotspot.
+It was filmed over a span of five years, showing that the developers' plan for a gradual restoration with staff and residents remaining upstairs – while the bar served designer drinks to a new, affluent clientele downstairs – didn't work.
 City inspectors demanded a complete rewiring, the boiler blew up leaving the hotel without heat, ceilings leaked, walls crumbled and management had to cope with this reality.

 Sale to developers

 In early March 2020, an announcement was made that the property had been sold to developers Streetcar Developments and Dream Unlimited, who have experience with "character projects".
 The buyers issued statements indicating that the building would be restored.
 The hotel has had a heritage designation from the City of Toronto since June 1973.